syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![Number of visible weeks in .NET MAUI Calendar.](images/views/maui-month-view-number-of-weeks.png)

 ### Week number
 By setting the `ShowWeekNumber` property, it displays the week number for the current view dates in the month view.
 By default, the [ShowWeekNumber](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_ShowWeekNumber) is set to `false`.
-If you need to show the week number in the month view, set the `ShowWeekNumber` as true.
 The week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}